Mazie Hirono: Early life and education

-Raised in Honolulu, Hirono became a naturalized U.S. citizen in 1959, the year Hawaii became a state.
-She attended Kaahumanu Elementary and Koko Head Elementary Schools.
-She graduated from Kaimuki High School, which at the time had a predominantly Japanese American student body.
-Hirono then enrolled at the University of Hawaii at Mānoa, graduating Phi Beta Kappa with a B.A. in psychology in 1970.
-She later attended Georgetown University Law Center in Washington, D.C., where she obtained her J.D. degree in 1978.
+Raised in Honolulu, Hirono became a naturalized U.S. citizen in 1959.
+She graduated from Kaimuki High School, which had a predominantly Japanese American student body at the time.
+Hirono then enrolled at the University of Hawaiʻi at Mānoa, graduating Phi Beta Kappa with a Bachelor of Arts in psychology in 1970.
+She later attended Georgetown University Law Center in Washington, D.C., where she obtained her Juris Doctor in 1978.
 Hirono then returned to Honolulu, where she practiced law.